rmetzler/bliki/wiki/git/theory-and-practice/refs-and-names.md

 There are a handful of special refs used by Git commands for their own operation.
 These refs do _not_ begin with `refs/`:

-* `HEAD`: the "current" commit for most operations.
+* `HEAD`: the “current” commit for most operations.
 This is set when checking out a commit, and many revision-related commands default to `HEAD` if not given a revision to operate on. `HEAD` can either be a symbolic ref (pointing to a branch ref) or a normal ref (pointing directly to a commit),